Pinafore/nlp-hw/feateng/README.md

 * You had a clear methodology for incorporating the new features

-Make sure that you have examples and quantitative evidence that your features are working well.
-Be sure to explain how used the data (e.g., did you have a development set) and how you inspected the results.
+Make sure that you have examples and quantitative evidence that your features are working well, and include the metrics you chose to measure your system's performance.
+Be sure to explain how used the data
+(e.g., did you have a development set?) and how you inspected the results.

 A sure way of getting a low grade is simply listing what you tried and